isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 we don't usually care about (or even notice.)

 Our sandbox is now equivalent to our last environment, where we defined everything by hand.
-In Agda like any other programming language, it's desirable to use existing machinery rather than build your own copy, although admittedly building it for yourself leads to better understanding.
+In Agda, like any other programming language, it's desirable to use existing machinery rather than build your own copy, although admittedly building it for yourself leads to better understanding.